marxin/cvise/clang_delta/README.txt

 --------------------------------------------------------------------

-Normally clang_delta is invoked from C-Reduce.
+Normally clang_delta is invoked from C-Vise.
 But if you wish to invoke it manually:

 ./clang_delta --transformation=xx --counter=xx foo.c